-Everest Institute was formerly one of the campuses of Ashmead College.
-The Ashmeads were founded in September 1974 as the Seattle Massage School to teach massage skills to people wishing to practice professional massage in Washington State.
+Everest College, formerly Ashmead College, was founded in September 1974 as the Seattle Massage School to teach massage skills to people wishing to practice professional massage in Washington State.
 Throughout the 1980's and 1990's, Seattle Massage School was recognized nationally as an innovator and leader in massage education.
 Seattle Massage School was the first massage school in Washington to be licensed by the state and the second massage school on the west coast to receive national accreditation by the Accrediting Commission for Continuing Education and Training (ACCET).
 Seattle Massage School offered the first advanced course for continuing education in 1987.